World Maritime University: Student life

-Roughly half of the students are funded by their own companies, governments, or national funding agencies.
-Financial support from WMU donors accounts for the remaining students with only a fraction of the students paying out-of-pocket.
+Roughly 80 per cent of the students in the Malmö MSc programme are funded by fellowships provided by donors.
+Additionally, many governments, organizations and companies provide funding for their own employees.
+Only a fraction of the students in Malmö pay out-of-pocket.

 Teaching and learning

-WMU has an international faculty of roughly 20-25 resident members, plus research associates, from countries across the world.
+WMU has an international faculty of roughly 40 resident members, plus research associates, from countries across the world.
 There are also more than 100 Visiting Lecturers annually.
-Many of the faculty have backgrounds as mariners, and almost a quarter of WMU faculty are female.
+Many of the faculty have backgrounds as mariners, and roughly a third of the WMU faculty are female.

 In general, courses in the M.Sc. programmes are intensive, 1-2 week long classes allowing students to focus on a particular topic, and facilitating the incorporation of Visiting Lecturers.
 The first term focuses on Foundation studies that are completed by all students before specialized studies take place during Terms 2 and 3.
 The final Term 4 focuses on finalizing a dissertation, allowing students to deepen their specialization through research.

 An important part of the Malmö M.Sc. education is the Field Study programme that provides the opportunity for students to travel and to see what they are learning in class being put into practice.
 Each student in the M.Sc.
 Malmö programme spends essentially 2–3 weeks traveling for field studies to host organizations in such countries as Chile, Denmark, Egypt, France, Germany, Greece, Korea, Malta, Norway, Portugal, The Netherlands, Singapore, Sweden, Turkey, and the United Kingdom.
 Field studies are also a part of the M.Sc. programmes in Shanghai and Dalian, China, but are typically more regionally oriented.

 International conferences

-WMU organizes and hosts a range of successful international maritime conferences, often co-hosted with international organizations, including IMO, UNEP, and the EU.
-With keynote speakers and participants from government, industry, and academia from around the globe, these events underscore the University's commitment to high-level discussions on important issues of the day but also its engagement to promote effective partnerships in the maritime and ocean community in support of the UN 2030 Sustainable Development Agenda.
+WMU organizes and hosts a range of international maritime conferences, often co-hosted with international organizations, including IMO, UNEP, and the EU.